DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 ![](images/13-uevr-settings-bindings.png)

-If you have a Meta Quest, then you can just put [this json file](_interaction_profiles_oculus_touch_controller.json) in the UEVR profiles directory for Hogwarts Legacy and it will override the default bindings.
+If you have a Meta Quest, then you can put this json file [_interaction_profiles_oculus_touch_controller.json](_interaction_profiles_oculus_touch_controller.json)
+directly into your UEVR profiles directory for Hogwarts Legacy (`%appdata%\UnrealVRMod\HogwartsLegacy`)
+and it will override the default bindings.
+This is the same as if you had changed the bindings in the UEVR settings yourself.

 The important bits are these:
 ```json